abe-iop/driframework/doc/Installation.md

 ### STEP 1: Import the Java library
 There are two approaches to import the Dr. Inventor Text Mining Framework Java library:
-1. If you are using Maven, add to the POM of your Maven project the following repository:
+**Apprach A**: If you are using Maven, add to the POM of your Maven project the following repository:

 ```javascript
 <repositories>